 Who JFON Serves: More than 1,800 clients from over 60 nations in 10 years of service; JFON serves clients through general intake and with 1x service/form preparation:

 For more information: http://jfonwestmichigan.org/

 An ecumenical cooperative effort to make a difference for individuals, families and children living in poverty.
-Our church supports the local affiliate of a national group.
-Love INC enables local churches to share Christ’s love by providing the necessary link between church volunteers and those in the community through networking and filling needs for food, utilities, rent, medicines, transportation, etc. A thorough intake form is utilized to make certain that the root causes of each situation are addressed.
+Enables local churches to share Christ’s love by providing the necessary link between church volunteers and those in the community through networking and filling needs for hygiene pantries, transportation ministry, Christmas Adopt-A-Family program, medical equipment loan closet, household appliance ministry, crib ministry, etc.

 For more information: http://peaceranchtc.com/